Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 3. Piloting the instrument for data related issues
     - Once the instrument is created in your chosen data collection tool, share the instrument with your team for review.
 Here we are most interested in whether or not the data we are collecting are accurate, comprehensive, and usable.
 We will discuss this phase in greater detail in Section \@ref(collect-build).

-Last, as you move through the piloting phases, remember to update any changes not only in your tool but also in your data dictionary and any other relevant documentation.
+Last, as you move through the piloting phases, remember to make updates not only in your tool but also in your data dictionary and any other relevant documentation (e.g., data cleaning plan).

 <div class="figure" style="text-align: center">
 <img src="img/pilot2.PNG" alt="Data collection instrument pilot phases" width="100%" />